Chesapeake Baysox: History

 The Baysox captured its first Eastern League Championship in 2015 with a 3-2 series victory over the Reading Fightin Phils.
 Its 79-63 regular season finish earned the ballclub its second-ever division title by five games over Altoona.
 The 3-1 Divisional Series win over the Curve sent Bowie to its first championship series in six attempts.
 One of the team's stars was Trey Mancini, who hit .359 for the season but fell 29 plate appearances short of the 384 needed to qualify for the league batting title due to his having been promoted to the team in June.

 After a 19-35 start, the 2019 Baysox won 11 of 14 matches to conclude the first half in fourth place at 30-38.
 The momentum propelled them to a 46-26 record and the EL Western Division second-half title.
 Buck Britton was rewarded for the turnaround by being named EL Manager of the Year.
 The Baysox won the Western Division over the Harrisburg Senators but lost the Championship Series to the Trenton Thunder, with both postseason series finishing 3-1.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Baysox were organized into the Double-A Northeast.

 In 2021, The Baysox finished second in the Double-A Northeast League with a 73–47 record.
 This qualified them for the Double-A Northeast finals against the Akron RubberDucks.
 It was the third time Bowie has qualified for the playoffs in their history, and the third time since 2015.
 They lost the best-of-five series versus Akron, 3–0.
 Grayson Rodriguez was selected as the 2021 Double-A Northeast Pitcher of the Year and Adley Rutschman as the league's Top MLB Prospect.

 The Baysox were purchased from Maryland Baseball Holding, LLC by Attain Sports and Entertainment in January 2022.
 In 2022, the Double-A Northeast became known as the Eastern League, the name historically used by the regional circuit prior to the 2021 reorganization.

 On November 22, 2024, the Baysox changed their name from the Bowie Baysox to the Chesapeake Baysox to reflect the area of the team's fan base.

+On June 21, 2026, the Baysox officially named their new blue crab mascot Clawrence to join alongside Louie.
+The winning moniker was chosen by fans out of a write-in and fan vote via an Instagram page, drawing over 800 responses.